Quick Overview

 Here’s a snapshot of additional benefits offered by HDFC ERGO’s network hospitals:

-How A PPN Network Works: Cashless Claims & Empanelment
+How Does a PPN Network Works: Cashless Claims & Empanelment

 Insurers empanel selected hospitals via contracts that set documentation, clinical protocols, package rates, and turnaround times.
 Once approved, the hospital joins the insurer/TPA cashless network.
 IRDAI standards and benchmarks require insurers/TPAs to publish details for network hospitals, like accreditation status and basic infrastructure and processing indicators.
 This helps the general public compare between two or more PPN hospitals.While at the PPN level, the same mutual agreement-based commercial contracts offer multiple perks (value-additions), they are not really IRDAI mandates.
 Instead, they’re contract-specific benefits (not in your policy wording) that vary by hospital and city.